myrafproject/myrafproject/README.md

   $ python3 main.py
   ```

 If you have any problems during installation or usage, please contact us or create an [issue](https://github.com/myrafproject/myrafproject/issues/new).
-Before reporting an issue, please do not forget to run MYRaf v3 with DEBUG mode and share the outputs with us like;
+Before reporting an issue, please do not forget to run MYRaf v3 with DEBUG mode and share the outputs with us with the command below;

 ```bash
 $ python3 main.py -ll 10